npdk1/Ugphone-Tools/Automatic Acoount Registration/README.md

 <h1>For Foreign</h1>

-When running TOOLS run terminal: python file.py --quantity 1 --mode 2 --threads 1 (file.py is the running file,quantity is the number of mails taken from the reg, mode 2 (not sure), Thread 1 (tolerable)-> set default 2 later) Some libraries if missing: pip install webdriver_manager pip install pyjwt If there is an error, delete import jwt create an accounts.txt file, put the mail in the form of mail|pass (for example:JessyPagannen26406m@3mb.us|Truong3979 ) create a proxys.txt file if there is an existing proxy, then insert it or not :V
+When running TOOLS, execute the following command in the terminal:

+python file.py --quantity 1 --mode 2 --threads 1

+file.py is the script being executed.

+--quantity specifies the number of emails to retrieve for registration.

+--mode 2 (unknown purpose).

+--threads 1 (unknown purpose, but default to 2 for the last two options).

+Required Libraries (if missing, install them with):

+pip install webdriver_manager
+pip install pyjwt

+If an error occurs, try removing the import jwt line from the script.

+Necessary Files:

+1. accounts.txt – Store emails in the format:

+email|password
+Example: JessyPagannen26406m@3mb.us|Truong3979

+2. proxies.txt – If you have proxies, add them here (optional).

 <h1>For Vietnam</h1>